 Stopping the Overuse of Antibiotics: Our campaign to protect antibiotics has had unprecedented recent success.
 Thanks to our work and the work of our coalition partners, we helped convinced McDonald’s, Subway, and KFC to stop serving meat raised on routine antibiotics.
 Because the overuse of antibiotics on factory farms is creating antibiotic-resistant superbugs, this is an incredible step forward for public health.
 We collected thousands of photo-petitions, made hundreds of phone calls to corporate headquarters, and got dozens of media hits to convince some of the biggest fast food chains in the country to take action to save our antibiotic medicines.

 Getting to 100% Renewable Energy: We have had a number of victories on our campaign to transition to 100% renewable energy.
-In California, we blocked utility efforts to gut the state's strong solar energy incentives.
-In Oregon, we helped pass the Coal to Clean bill which will double Oregon's clean energy usage and get the entire state off all coal by 2030.
+In California, we blocked utility efforts to gut the state’s strong solar energy incentives, successfully pushed the University of California system to commit to 100% renewable electricity by 2025, and helped pass a state commitment to 100% renewable energy by 2045.
+In Oregon, we helped pass the Coal to Clean bill which will double Oregon’s clean energy usage and get the entire state off all coal by 2030.
 And in Massachusetts, we passed city council resolutions in Salem and Dartmouth to move towards 100% renewable energy, and successfully lobbied our State Representatives to raise the cap on solar which will provide enough new clean energy to power over 100,000 homes in across the state.